runcrypto/did-ln/README.md

 ----------------

-One of the problems that creating a decentralised trust model faces is managing the state of the : is it valid or invalid at any point in time.
+One of the problems that creating a decentralised trust model faces is managing the state of the DID Document: is it valid or invalid at any point in time.
 Consider the following points on state:

--   For persistent or time limited (National Insurance Numbers/SSL certificates), the state can be rooted in the credential itself.
+-   For persistent or time limited DID Document (National Insurance Numbers/SSL certificates), the state can be rooted in the credential itself.

 -   Where a credential needs to be revocable, the state needs to be rooted outside of the credential.